-We include in this glossary of definitions for a number of the basic terms and words used in the lighting community.
-For further information and formal definitions, see discussions in standard dictionaries, encyclopedias, the IES Lighting Handbook, and other lighting industry books.
+We include in this glossary definitions for a number of the basic terms and words used in the lighting community.
+For further information and formal definitions please see discussions in standard dictionaries, encyclopedias, the IES Lighting Handbook, and other lighting industry books.

-Note that some of these definitions are quite subjective, and are offered here as a guidance, not as a formal definition.
+Note that some of these definitions are quite subjective, and are offered here as guidance only.

 Accent lighting: Lighting used to emphasize or draw attention to a special object or building.

 Adaptive Controls: Devices such as motion sensors, timers and dimmers used in concert with outdoor lighting equipment to vary the intensity or duration of operation of lighting.

 Ambient light: The general overall level of lighting in an area.

 Angstrom: A unit of wavelength often used in astronomy, equal to 10-10 meter or 0.1 nanometer.

 Baffle: An opaque or translucent element to shield a light source from direct view.

 Ballast: A device used with a discharge lamp to obtain the necessary voltage, current, and/or wave form for starting and operating the lamp.

 Beam spread: The angle between the two directions in the plane in which the intensity is equal to a given percentage (usually 10 percent) of the maximum beam intensity.